isinkosemen/30DayMapChallenge/README.md

 Here are my contributions to the [#30DayMapChallenge](https://30daymapchallenge.com) initiated by Topi Tjukanov.

-My main goal from this challenge was to explore Observable plot and open street maps.
+My main goal from this challenge was to apply Javascaript and explore Observable plot and open street maps.

 https://github.com/isinkosemen/30DayMapChallenge/assets/28147353/d042f1a8-1df6-446f-a99e-536c70dc267f